CharlieG03/IC_Lab_2024_Fall/README.md

 ---
 ## Server File
 In addition to Verilog code, some of the setting files are also placed in this repo, such as .cshrc and .csh files.
+Some of the alias scripts really saved me a lot of time from repeatedly typing in same commands to the terminal, so I highly reccommand you to try them if you know how to use.
 See [server_setting](server_setting).